Sep 01, 2023

 linux.org, find a credible registrar to register a domain name on your behalf.

 A registrar is an ICANN-accredited company for managing domain reservations and renewals.
 Google Domains, CloudFlare, and Domain.com are some of the most popular registrars.
-That said, people can obtain a custom name from a hosting company offering domain registration services, including Hostinger.
+That said, people can obtain a custom name from a hosting company offering this registration services, including Hostinger.

 Here is a general step-by-step guide on how to buy a domain:

 - Ensure the name’s availability.
-For this, you can run a search using a domain checker.
+For this, you can run a search using a checker.
 Type in your desired name and extension -> click Search.
 It will then provide you with a list of available names.

 - Proceed to check out.
-In this step, you will choose the domain registration period.
+In this step, you will choose the registration period.
 Typically, a registrar requires a minimum period of one year.
 That said, some registrars offer up to a ten-year registration period.

 - Complete the registration process.
 Once the payment is authorized, the registrar will need you to fill out a setup form, which may include your name, email, address, and contact information.
 Be sure to input all the details correctly.

-- Verify domain name ownership.
+- Verify name ownership.
 A verification link should appear on the email you use for registration a few minutes after completing the registration process.
 If it doesn’t arrive, you can send a request from the control panel.

 As the registration isn’t a one-time purchase, every owner should keep track of their domain expiry dates.